habout632/StarGAN2/README.md

 ```

 ### 5. Pretrained model
-Once finished training on celebhq, we will publish the pretrained model.The Pretrained model will be provided in two ways:
+Once finished training on celebhq, we will publish the pretrained model.The Pretrained model will be provided in two following ways:
 Google Drive
 Baidu Disk
 To download a pretrained model checkpoint, run the script below.
 The pretrained model checkpoint will be downloaded and saved into `./stargan_celeba_256/models` directory.